 We love how she breaks down the recipe sections into brunch ideas (which if you follow her on social media, weekend brunch is a big thing), down to vintage classics and modern drive-thru recipes that have been reinvented.
 As well, there are kitchen tips and variations for recipes.
 There is definitely something for everyone.

-We highly recommend Modern Comfort Cooking for any home cook who is looking for new recipe ideas; as well, it would make an excellent gift for those who are just beginning to learn to cook; easy recipes that are rich in flavor and refreshing!
+We cannot recommend Modern Comfort Cooking enough for any home cook who is looking for new recipe ideas; as well, it would make an excellent gift for those who are just beginning to learn to cook; easy recipes that are rich in flavor and refreshing!

 Recipe: Cauliflower Clam Chowder with Crispy Bacon

-Remove 2 tablespoons (30 ml) of excess bacon fat from the Dutch oven.
+- Remove 2 tablespoons (30 ml) of excess bacon fat from the Dutch oven.
 Keeping the temperature at medium-high heat, melt the butter.
-Next, add the celery, carrots and onion.
+Next, add the celery, carrots, and onion.
 Sauté the veggies for a few minutes or until they become slightly softened.
-Next, add the cauliflower, garlic powder, red pepper flakes, salt and pepper.
+Next, add the cauliflower, garlic powder, red pepper flakes, salt, and pepper.
 Using a wooden spoon, stir all the veggies and spices together making sure everything is well combined.
 Cook for another couple of minutes.
-Then add the our and continue to stir until the our has cooked out—about a minute.
+Then add the flour and continue to stir until the flour has cooked out—about a minute.